 Irrigation provides adequate water to crops at different growth stages.
 Methods like canal systems, drip irrigation, sprinkler irrigation, and tube wells help ensure water availability while preventing water wastage.

 Fish farming or aquaculture provides a rich source of protein and essential nutrients.
-It includes two types.
+It includes two types which are marine fisheries, and inland fisheries. .

 Bee-keeping or apiculture involves rearing honeybees for honey and beeswax production.
 Beehives are maintained in gardens or forests.
 Apis indica is commonly used for large-scale honey production.
 It also helps in pollination and improving crop yields.

-The students should start by understanding important concepts like crop production, management, protection, animal husbandry, and the types of nutrients required by plants and animals before starting to solve the questions.
+The students should start by understanding concepts like crop production, protection, animal husbandry before starting to solve the questions.
 Making notes on different methods of agricultural practices and their advantages will be useful.
 Practising all the in-text and exercise questions thoroughly will improve the knowledge of the chapter.
-The Improvement in Food Resources NCERT Solutions has all the solved exercise questions, with to-the-point answers and necessary information.
+The Improvement in Food Resources NCERT Solutions has all the solved exercise questions, with to-the-point answers.
 Diagrams and flowcharts can be used to explain processes clearly.
-Finally, regular revision will test your understanding with sample papers or example questions.
+Regular revision of NCERT Solutions for Class 9 Science will test the understanding with example questions.

 Q1.
 Name the Italian breed of honey bee.